bondarukoleh/mobiquity_assignment/README.md

 There are several scripts to run tests in different way.
 `npm run start:driver` - to run selenium server by yourself.
 It should start server on http://localhost:4444/wd/hub url, and you can manage this url in protractor.conf.js file.
 `npm run test:debug` - to run tests with results in terminal.
-In won't involve allure reporter, and will print test results in your terminal - you can easily understand what's going wrong.
+It won't involve allure reporter, and will print test results in your terminal - you can easily understand what's going wrong.
 `npm run test:direct` - to run tests without selenium server, directly sending requests to the browser driver.
 `npm run lint` - to run code linter, to check that you have not done any obvious mistakes and code style is ok.